 If you get the first impression right, it will help you manage the wait expectation, which plays a major role in the patient experience.

-Learn even more about how to keep patients happy in this blog >>
+Learn even more about how to keep patients happy in these blogs >>

 Online scheduling and real-time queues will certainly help make waiting easier.
 Even a long wait is more tolerable when the expectations are met.
 This is extremely important because there is a clear link between perceived wait times, level of service, and patient satisfaction.